Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 • Detail your transferable skills

-• Highlight any accomplishments
+• Remark any accomplishments you have made.

 Education: